Eleanor Roosevelt: Historical assessments

-Cultural references
+Cultural references and depictions

 In the 1940s and 1950s, female impersonator Arthur Blake drew acclaim for his impersonations of Eleanor Roosevelt in his nightclub act.
 At the invitation of the Roosevelts, he performed his impersonation of Eleanor at the White House.
 He also impersonated Franklin in the 1952 film Diplomatic Courier.

-Sunrise at Campobello, a 1958 Broadway play by Dore Schary, dramatized Franklin's attack of and eventual recovery from polio, in which Mary Fickett starred as Eleanor.
-The 1960 film of the same name, which was based on the play, starred Greer Garson as Eleanor.

 The Eleanor Roosevelt Story, a 1965 American biographical documentary film directed by Richard Kaplan, won the Academy Award for Best Documentary Feature.
 The Academy Film Archive preserved it in 2006.

 Roosevelt was the subject of the 1976 Arlene Stadd historical play Eleanor.

-In 1976, Talent Associates released Eleanor and Franklin, starring Edward Herrmann and Jane Alexander; it was broadcast on ABC on January 11 and 12, 1976 and was based on Joseph P. Lash's biography from 1971, Eleanor and Franklin, based on their correspondence and recently opened archives.
-The film won many awards, including 11 Primetime Emmy Awards, a Golden Globe Award, and a Peabody Award.
-Director Daniel Petrie won a Primetime Emmy for Director of the Year – Special.
-In 1977 they released a sequel, Eleanor and Franklin: The White House Years, with the same stars.
-It won 7 Primetime Emmy Awards, including Outstanding Special of the Year.
-Daniel Petrie again won a Primetime Emmy for the second film.
-Both films were acclaimed and noted for historical accuracy.

 In 1979, NBC televised Backstairs at the White House based on the 1961 book, My Thirty Years Backstairs at the White House by Lillian Rogers Parks.
 The series portrayed the lives of the Presidents, their families, and the White House staff who served them from the administrations of William Howard Taft (1909–1913) through Dwight D. Eisenhower (1953–1961).
 Much of the book was based on notes by Parks's mother, Maggie Rogers, a White House maid.
 Parks credits Eleanor Roosevelt for encouraging her mother to start a diary about her service on the White House staff.
 The series won the Writers Guild of America award for Long Form Television Series, received a Golden Globe nomination for Dramatic Television Series, and won an Emmy for Outstanding Achievement in Makeup.
 Among the 10 additional Emmy nominations was Eileen Heckart.
 She received another Emmy nomination the following year in the NBC television film, F.D.R.: The Last Year.